 - Absorption costing

 - Activity based costing

 - Relevant costing technique

-By attending this workshop you will benefit from refreshing your knowledge about costing, methodologies, and you will be able to identify opportunities for using cost accounting in your organization.
+By attending this workshop you benefited from refreshing your knowledge about costing, methodologies, and you were able to identify opportunities for using cost accounting in your organization.

-By the end of the course participants are expected to:
+By the end of the course participants were expected to:

 - appreciate the importance of cost accounting and its role in modern public services (including the roles of the accountant and the manager in cost accounting)